FormerlyIncarcerated/org/docs-site/docs/intro.md

 ## 🚀 What is FormerlyIncarcerated.org?

 FormerlyIncarcerated.org is an innovative platform that leverages Web3 technology to break down systemic barriers and create unprecedented opportunities for formerly incarcerated individuals.
-Our mission is to empower personal transformation through:
+Our mission is to empower personal transformation through, which could include:

 - **Second Chance Governance Tokens (SCG)** - Community-driven governance and economic participation
 - **Skill Verification NFTs** - Blockchain-based certification and credentialing